jfmario/prompterjs/API.md

 * `regex`
 * `validator`

-The default `errorMessage` is "Something when wrong."
+The default `errorMessage` is "Something went wrong."
 You will want to override this if you provide validation.

 ### Get a Number #